Ultraviolence (album): Commercial performance

 On June 18, 2014, Billboard estimated that Ultraviolence would sell approximately 175,000–180,000 copies during the first week of its release in the United States.
 The album debuted at number one on the Billboard 200, with sales of 182,000, making it Del Rey's first number-one album in the US and responsible for a career-best sales week.
 After two weeks, Ultraviolence sold over 220,000 copies in the US; at the time of release, it held the record for the largest album sales debut by a female artist in 2014, until was overtaken by Taylor Swift's 1989 in November.
 The album went on to sell over 31,800 vinyl copies in the US, making it the eighth best-selling vinyl album in the US in 2014.
 Overall, Ultraviolence debuted at number one in 12 countries, including the United Kingdom, making it her second consecutive number-one album, following Born to Die.
 Ultraviolence was certified gold in Canada on June 25, 2014.
-The album sold over 880,000 copies worldwide in its first week, and 1 million copies worldwide within a month of release.
+The album sold over 356,000 copies worldwide in its first week, and 1 million copies worldwide within a month of release.
 In August 2014, the album was certified gold in both the UK and Australia.
-In February 2015, the album was certified Gold in the US for shipments of over 500,000 units.
+In November 2021, the album was certified Platinum in the US for shipments of over 1 million units.
+In December 2022, the album was certified platinum in the UK for selling over 300,000 units.